-At the end of the Scheme year, each Trustee Director's performance was reviewed as part of a formal appraisal process which identifies training gaps and informs the individual and group training programme for the forthcoming year.
+At the end of the Trust year, each Trustee Director's performance is normally reviewed as part of a formal appraisal process which identifies training gaps and informs the individual and group training programme for the forthcoming year.
+The 2021 appraisal process was deferred to allow time for the Board Effectiveness Review to be undertaken.
+Meetings are due to take place with all Trustee Board members in early 2022 to discuss and agree their training requirements for the next year.